morten-andersen/presentations/time/presentation-slides.md

 * Nepal (last country to settle on a timezone): UTC+05:45
 * Samoa: Skipped December 30, 2011
-* Church: Easter Day must be on the first Sunday after the first Full moon after Spring equinox (*First Council of Nicaea* in 325)
+* Church: Easter Day must be on the
+  * first Sunday after the first full moon after Spring equinox (*First Council of Nicaea* in 325)

 Note: Samoa used to be East of the date line, but traded with Australia, China, NZ - all West of the date line.

 # Time is up

+*The time is always right to do what is right*

+ -- Martin Luther King, Jr.

 #### Resources